listenToRipley/ReactNative/Notes/README.md

 Best practice is to use style sheets objects since this will allow for more reusability and autocomplete elements.

 Button does not support styling.

+#### Targeting Different Platforms

+There are some styling elements that will look different on different systems.
+This has to do with how the information is translated to their associated systems.

+This can mean the way you nest elements will effect how they are displayed.
+Example: iOS doesn't support border on Text, but it will on view.
+Best practice then states we should nest our Text inside of a parent View and apply our styles to that parent View.

 #### Layouts and Flexbox